alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 * getting information on your digital service into partner publications / websites that your target users might go to for other reasons
 * checking if the guidance for using your service is set out in jargon-free language that your users find comprehensible – be sure to user-test it

-In [this case study](/service-manual/communications/dsa-case-study-3.pdf) (PDF), the Driving Standards Agency (DSA) explains some of the steps it took to communicate the benefits of its Driving Test Booking Service to its service users.
+In [this case study](/service-manual/assets/documents/dsa-case-study-3.pdf) (PDF, 103KB), the Driving Standards Agency (DSA) explains some of the steps it took to communicate the benefits of its Driving Test Booking Service to its service users.
 It also highlights some of the lessons it learned along the way.

 ###4.
 Manage staff and partner engagement by: